-Greater Manchester Doulas are women who are passionate about pregnancy and birth, individual choice, and autonomy.
-We seek to challenge the myths perpetuated by society about birth.
-We are taught that birth is always painful, inherently dangerous, and simply a means to an end.
+Greater Manchester Doulas are three friends who are passionate about pregnancy and birth, individual choice, and womens’ autonomy.
+We seek to challenge the myths perpetuated by society that birth is always painful, inherently dangerous, and simply a means to an end.

-However, our experience as doulas shows us quite the opposite.
-We see that whatever kind of birth you are planning, it can be a safe, normal, and enjoyable life event.
+Our experience as doulas shows us that pregnancy and birth are safe, normal, and enjoyable life events.

 We believe that women are strong, capable, and the experts on their bodies and babies.
 No matter what you want for your birth, we want you to feel respected, in control, and powerful.

 Pregnant women tend to have more options than they are typically presented with.
-However, we can support you to explore your freedom of choice, without judgement or agenda, so you can plan the birth you feel is right for you.
+We can support you to explore your freedom of choice, without judgement or agenda, so you can plan the birth you feel is right for you.

 This is something we get asked a lot, and the short is answer is… anyone!
 The long answer is that we have been doulas for all types of families in all kinds of situations.
-We support single parents, those lacking support and women who want extra support for birthing partners.
-Women who are frightened or… Continue reading Who hires a doula?
+We support single parents, those completely lacking support, and women who want extra support for birthing partners.
+Women who are frightened… Continue reading Who hires a doula?

 Firstly, here are some stats.
-When continuous labour support was provided by doulas, women experienced a: 31% decrease in the use of induction/augmentation of labour.
-12% increase in the likelihood of a spontaneous vaginal birth 9% decrease in the use of any medications for pain relief 14% decrease in the chance of newborns being admitted… Continue reading The evidence for doulas
+When continuous labour support was provided by doulas, women experienced a: 31% decrease in induction/augmentation of labour 12% increase in spontaneous vaginal birth 9% decrease in requests for pain relief 14% decrease in newborns being admitted to special care 34% decrease in dissatisfaction with the birth experience.
+For most of… Continue reading The evidence for doulas

 What is a doula again?
 Is that like a midwife?
 What does the word ‘doula’ mean?
 What does a doula do?
 What doesn’t a doula do?
 I have a partner, do I need a doula?
 Do doulas only go to home births?
 I’m having a cesarean, is there any point me hiring a doula?
 I… Continue reading FAQ